To Buy:To order, simply email me at

 An especially attractive line of the original wild

 population, these are a striking, hardy and fairly prolific goodeid.

 Now essentially considered extinct in teh wild, theis

 species used to be distributed throughout the hobby and is

 now less commonly seen.

-re-obtain the same stock and am breeding it back out
+re-obtain the same stock and offer them once again.

 for current availability.